BradRex/TicTacToeAI-3x3/README.md

 # TicTacToeAI
 A simple AI program using the MinMax technique to play a game of TicTacToe.
+This project was completed as part of my Artificial Intelligence module.